devconsoft/web-rotate/README.md

 1. Create a configuration file with extension .json in the config directory.
 1. Start the display by going to web-rotate/?cfg=YOURCONFIG

+If cfg is not specified, it defaults to the default configuration.

 ## Configuration option

 Look at config/test.json for examples of configuration options.

+All top level configuration attributes can be overridden or set via the URL query syntax, e.g. cfg?=test&logLevel=DEBUG&reload=true.

-### time
+### time (number)
 Time is the number of seconds a specific item should be shown.
 A default time can be set on top level which will be used if time is not specified for an item.
+Defaults to 5.

-### logLevel
+### logLevel (string)
-See logging below
+See logging below.
+Defaults to OFF.

-### reload
+### reload (boolean)
 reload can be set to true or false.
 If set to true, it reloads the configuration at the end of a cycle.
 This will allow updates in configuration to take effect without reloading the top web-page manually.
+Defaults to false.

-### config
+### config (list)
 config is a list of configuration items.
 An item has a type, src and time (optional, see also time above).
 Allowed types are image, page and web.

 For image and page, the src is the name of a file in the image/page directory. web is used for external pages and the src should be a full URL to the resource to be displayed.

+### index (integer)
+Starting index, which item in the config list should be the first item to be loaded.
+Defaults to zero.
+If used together with reload, it will have the effect that items with lower index will never be shown.

+## Special use of hash in URL
+The hash part of the URL has special meaning to web rotate, it is used to pass a one time start index.

 ## Test your installation
 Test your installation by going to web-rotate/?cfg=test